IceTheCoder/digital_clock/README.md

 ## Credits

-This digital clock was is based on a youtube tutorial by [JavaScript King](https://www.youtube.com/watch?v=EWv2jnhZErc&t=2593s)
+This digital clock is based on a youtube tutorial by [JavaScript King](https://www.youtube.com/watch?v=EWv2jnhZErc&t=2593s).

 ## License